 Just because you think you’re ready to retire doesn’t mean your bank account agrees.
-In fact, a 2017 GOBankingRates study shows that more than 50 percent of Americans will retire with less than $10,000 in savings.
+In fact, a 2018 GOBankingRates study shows that 42 percent of Americans will retire broke.
 If your current financial situation leaves something to be desired, it’s time to get on track by creating a savings strategy.

 Click through to find out what to do now so you can retire rich.